drazulay/random-oracle/README.md

 that is truly random.
 It is idempotent, so on successive calls, the output will not change as long as the input doesn't change.

+I've made a simple python class to learn about this pattern.
 According to Bellare and Rogaway "the random oracle produces a bit-string of infinite length which can be truncated to the length desired".
+My class takes integers as inputs and outputs integers as digit strings of arbitrary length instead.
+One can always convert the outputs to binary using `bin(output)`.

-I've made a simple python class to learn about this pattern.
+The class has constructor arguments that change its source of randomness.
 It can use the old `random.Random` if seeding is a requirement, `secrets.SystemRandom` when use of `/dev/urandom` is needed or it can fetch random numbers from the ANU QRNG quantum random number generator api.
 Quantum random numbers are prefetched so